 The chair/director of each department/program will appoint a representative to serve on the committee.
 The chair/director may not serve on the selection committee.
 Alan Inkles, Director of the Staller Center for the Arts will chair the selection committee.

-Chairs should submit names of representatives via email to Alan Inkles no later than Friday, January 26, 2018.
+Chairs should submit names of representatives if there are any changes from the 2019-20 committee below via email to Alan Inkles no later than Friday, February 7, 2020 .

 Rotation of the grant

 Once a department/program receives a grant, it will not be eligible for another grant for two years, unless there are no proposals from the other departments.
 The selection committee will be charged with assuring that the grants are equally distributed amongst the departments/programs, provided a viable proposal is submitted.

 The entire proposal must be submitted by 5 pm, April 3, 2020 to: Alan.Inkles@stonybrook.edu.

 The chair/director of the department/program should compile all documents (rationale, schedule of activities, budget, participating faculty, and endorsement letter) and send them to the email above by the deadline.

 - Alan Inkles, Chair, Staller Center for the Arts